-Do you have a kid who loves to make slime and also loves when the Elf on the Shelf shows up for the holiday?
+Do you have a kid who loves to make slime and also loves when the Elf on the Shelf shows up for the holidays?
 We have the perfect set up for you!
 Keep the magic alive and create an Elf on the Shelf slime recipe with Christmas confetti for the holiday season.
-You and your little Elf will love this easy homemade slime recipe filled with a bit of Christmas magic and a sprinkle of glitter.
-Let us show you how easy slime making can be with our BEST slime recipes!
+You and your little Elf will love this easy Christmas slime recipe filled with a bit of Christmas magic and a sprinkle of glitter.

 We always like to include a bit of homemade slime science around here, and that’s perfect for exploring Chemistry with a fun Elf theme.
 Slime is an excellent chemistry demonstration and kids love it too!
 Mixtures, substances, polymers, cross linking, states of matter, elasticity, and viscosity are just a few of the science concepts that can be explored with homemade slime!